-There is a public fire sirens test every Saturday at 12:00pm in all of Austria except in Vienna.
-Don't be scared:)
+There is a public fire sirens practice alarm every Saturday at 12:00pm in all of Austria except in Vienna.
+Don't be scared:) They are just testing if the sirens work.

 Safety

 Austria is one of the safest countries in the world - being outside alone during the night is usually not a problem.
 But as everywhere, there are also some places, especially in the big cities, that you should avoid at night.
 Therefore, have a look at the specific city guide or ask an IAESTE member of your city.